 What’s disappointing is that Call of Duty: Heroes seems content to be another rehash with a big-name brand attached.
 With the resources of Activision, Heroes could have elevated the genre, adding some much-needed excitement or moving away from such a transparent push towards in-app purchases.
 Instead, the boring resource gathering is still boring, your soldiers seem to actively seek out death, and the visuals and animations are very underwhelming.

-The recent Star Wars: Commander is a better example of taking this genre and making it fit well with an established brand.
+Star Wars: Commander is a better example of taking this genre and making it fit well with an established brand.
 With two opposing sides to choose from, decent narrative hooks, and nice use of the series aesthetic, it avoided feeling like a quick cash-in.

 What could have made the difference here—besides an emphasis on more active gameplay, even if it broke from Clash of Clans design tenets—is some kind of connection to the series heroes, through story segments or even simple dialogue exchanges.
 Or maybe a tie back into current console entry, Call of Duty: Advanced Warfare, like unlocking exclusive content or temporary XP boosts for online play.
 Anything to add extra layers of motivation to the mundane micromanagement would have been an upgrade.